UPDATED JUL 14, 2020

 Let’s look inside the setup at Good Bottle Co. on Remount Rd.: you have an espresso machine, a French press, and three best friends crafting some of the most creative coffee brews in Charlotte.
 Aside from all of the craft beer you’ll find throughout here, when you walk inside, directly to your right is HEX Coffee.
 They’ve got an amazing rotating, seasonal menu that’ll leave your taste buds jumping for joy (think Mexican mocha with a toasted marshmallow on top).
 Oh, and they serve waffles on Saturdays.
 Mic drop.

-Not Just Coffee has not one, not two, but FIVE locations, each with a cool and casual atmosphere perfect for grabbing a latte and/or admiring the design staring back at you (we’re talking major coffee art skills).
+Not Just Coffee has not one, not two, but SIX locations, each with a cool and casual atmosphere perfect for grabbing a latte and/or admiring the design staring back at you (we’re talking major coffee art skills).
 Their vanilla latte is big hype around Charlotte, and word on the street is, they make their own vanilla sugar, too.

 Biergarten meets swanky coffee bar — it’s pretty clear Charlotte knows their brews!
 The Suffolk Punch is right off of the light rail, making it a prime spot for Charlotteans making their way into Uptown during the work week.
 Grab an espresso on your morning commute or stick around and admire the hanging greenery as you sip nitro coffee on draft.
 The vibe is both industrial and tranquil and boasts a large outdoor space, so you can enjoy Charlotte’s year-round mild climate while getting your caffeine fix.